 Neighbourhood Plans form part of the Statutory Development Plan for an area.
-They are used to promote, guide and control local development and importantly, are used to help determine local planning applications.
+They are prepared by Parish Councils to promote, guide and control local development and importantly, are used to help determine local planning applications.
+For the first time local communities can have a direct input into the planning process and have an influence on the shaping of the future of their community based on the views expressed through surveys of the local population and businesses.

 Not all Parish Councils have chosen to produce a Neighbourhood Plan, however, in October 2015 Edgmond Parish Council decided that this was an important right to exercise, and applied to be designated a Neighbourhood Planning body for the whole area covered by the Parish (Figure 1).
 The Parish Council submitted its application to Telford & Wrekin Council for designation of its Neighbourhood Area in June 2016.
-After a formal six week consultation which began on 19th July and ran until 31st August 2016, Telford & Wrekin Council's Cabinet resolved in September 2016 to support the Neighbourhood Area application made by Edgmond Parish Council and confirmed that the area shown in the application should be designated as a Neighbourhood Area.
+After a formal six week consultation which began on 19th July and ran until 31st August 2016, Telford & Wrekin Council resolved in September 2016 to support the Neighbourhood Area application made by Edgmond Parish Council and confirmed that the area shown in the application should be designated as a Neighbourhood Area.
 A formal notice was published on the 26th September 2016 that confirmed the designation.